Gab-San/Author-Picker/README.md

 After which the menu appears, right now there are only a couple actions that you can do.
 (Check [what's next](#whats-next) for more info)
 ## Insert
-The current available actions are *insert*:
+*Insert* lets you insert an author into the database:

 ![Insert](./images/tutorial/insert_example.png)

 ## Extract
-that lets you insert an author name;\
+*Extract* lets you extract an author and set an expiration date to wait for your next extraction:
-And *extract*:

 ![Appr-Extract](./images/tutorial/approved_extraction.png)

-that lets you extract an author.

 If you request another extraction before the time limit has expired then your request will be denied: